 We turn our attention to the state of CA; The FAIR Plan of California is backed financially by all private insurers licensed to write insurance in the state.
 The Plan was established by statute (CA Insurance Code sections 10091 et seq.) in 1968 to ensure that all Californians, including those who live in areas at risk of wildfire, have access to fire coverage.
 The companies share profits, losses, and expenses at an amount proportional to their state market share of coverage.

-The FAIR Plan covers about three percent of California homeowners compared to over 10 percent covered by Florida’s Citizen's Insurance.
+The FAIR Plan covers about four percent of California homeowners compared to over 10 percent covered by Florida’s Citizen's Insurance3.
 With climate change and increasing wildfire risk, the number of homeowners insured by California’s FAIR Plan is expected to grow, which could financially pressure the plan.

 When evaluating municipal bond investment risks, we review the potential impact on municipalities if residents are no longer able to access needed property insurance to protect against financial losses due to weather-driven catastrophes, including wildfires caused by droughts and spread by high winds.
 In our view, a serious credit event is unlikely among California’s municipal bond issuers that are rated investment grade (IG), including our California state and local government IG bonds, largely given the size and diversity of the tax base within our investable universe.